 Pakistan PM rejects fuel price hike proposal

-ISLAMABAD: Pakistan Prime Minister Shehbaz Sharif has decided to keep petroleum product prices unchanged, rejecting a proposal to raise fuel rates, he said in a televised address to the nation.
+ISLAMABAD: Prime Minister Shehbaz Sharif said on Friday that Pakistan would keep petroleum product prices unchanged, rejecting a proposal to raise fuel rates.

 You May Also Like